-It’s essential for any artist working with a canvas to know how to stretch a painting.
+Where to stretch a canvas painting.
+Is that really a thing?
+In this article, we will explain that it is indeed a thing.
+It’s essential for any artist working with a canvas to know where to stretch a canvas painting.
 Priming and stretching your canvases is a crucial skill to master.
 Sure, you could pay a professional to do it for you, but learning how to stretch a canvas painting yourself is far more rewarding, not to mention cost-effective.
 When you first try canvas stretching, you might not get it right the first time, and that’s okay.
 You might even end up permanently ruining a perfect canvas, but you know what they say; you can’t make an omelet without breaking a few eggs.
 Please think of this as a significant step in your art business’s research and development phase; all it is is trial and error.

 If you’ve never attempted canvas stretching before but want to learn how to do it on your own, this guide will break down every step so that you’ll be stretching your canvas painting before you know it.